FactomProject/walletmgr/readme.md

 - Install the base58 library with pip.
 On ubuntu run `sudo pip install base58`.

-- Next run the decoding script:
+- Next run the decoding script.  replace the example `seedToCheck` with your own.

 ```
 import base58